 2018 Barclays Arrival Premier Review

-The Verdict: The Barclays Arrival® Premier World Elite Mastercard® is a solid option for frequent travelers with excellent credit who want one card they can keep for years.
-But this new offer, which Barclays (a WalletHub partner) calls the “Premier Global Travel Card,” has a lot to live up to.
-Its predecessor, Arrival Plus, was one of the best rewards credit cards for years.
+The Verdict: The Barclays Arrival® Premier World Elite Mastercard® is a solid option for frequent travelers with good or better credit who want one card they can keep for years.
+But this new offer, which Barclays (a WalletHub partner) calls the “Premier Global Travel Card,” has a lot to offer.

 Arrival Premier is making a name for itself by offering a very different value proposition than much of its travel rewards competition.
 It replaces the big initial bonus common among rewards cards right now with an annual spending bonus.
 You get 15,000 bonus miles for spending $15,000 in a year, plus another 10,000 points if you spend $25,000.
 That means you can score $150-$250 in bonus travel each year you use Arrival Premier, as its miles are worth a penny apiece when redeemed for travel statement credits.

-You’re going to need that yearly bonus, too, considering Arrival Premier’s $150 annual fee.
+You’re going to need that yearly bonus, too, considering Arrival Premier's $150 annual fee (waived for the first year).
 But even if you’re not a big-spender, you’ll still come out ahead as long as you charge more than $7,500 to your card each year.
 You can thank Arrival Premier’s double miles on every $1 spent for that.

 - 2 Miles per $1 Spent: That’s the equivalent of 2% cash back when you redeem for a travel statement credit.
 And it’s well above the market average for a rewards card.